Sedgwick County law enforcement not planning to crack down on people who don’t follow Governor Kelly’s order

-SEDGWICK COUNTY, Kan.
-(KSNW) How will enforcement look for the statewide mask mandate?
+WICHITA, Kan.
+(KSNW) – How will enforcement look for the statewide mask mandate?

 “Our belief now on the surface is we are not seeing anything that we can enforce by law,” says Sedgwick County Sheriff Jeff Easter.

-Police Chief Gordon Ramsay and Sheriff Easter don’t expect a sweeping mask patrol to be singling out people who are not wearing one.
+Wichita Police Department Chief Gordon Ramsay and Sheriff Easter don’t expect a sweeping mask patrol to be singling out people who are not wearing one.

 “It is more than likely going to be an education, voluntary request philosophy,” says Ramsay.